elastic/apm/specs/agents/tracing-instrumentation-aws-lambda.md

 Note that `faas.*` fields *are not* nested under the context property [in the intake api](https://github.com/elastic/apm-server/blob/main/docs/spec/v2/transaction.json)! `faas` is a top-level key on the transaction.

 ### Overwriting Metadata
 Automatically capturing cloud metadata doesn't work reliably from a Lambda environment.
 Moreover, retrieving cloud metadata through an additional HTTP request may slowdown the lambda function / increase cold start behaviour.
-Therefore, the generic cloud metadata fetching should be disabled when the agent is running in a lambda context (for instance through checking for the existance of the `AWS_LAMBDA_FUNCTION_NAME` environment variable).
+Therefore, the generic cloud metadata fetching should be disabled when the agent is running in a lambda context (for instance through checking for the existence of the `AWS_LAMBDA_FUNCTION_NAME` environment variable).
 Where possible, metadata should be overwritten at Lambda runtime startup corresponding to the field specifications in this spec.

 Some metadata fields are not available at startup (e.g. `invokedFunctionArn` which is needed for `service.id` and `cloud.region`).
 Therefore, retrieval of metadata fields in a lambda context needs to be delayed until the first execution of the lambda function, so that information provided in the `context` object can used to set metadata fields properly.